-Step onto the set of England's blockbusting movies
+Get behind the scenes of England's biggest movies

 oes that street look familiar?
 Probably because it is … Filmmaking is big business in England, where there is a wealth of enthusiasm and talent in the arts.

 Etched on the film map recently, platform 9 ¾, courtesy of one rather famous young wizard.
 The Harry Potter films were shot in many locations around England, including Alnwick Castle and Oxford University , as well as London's King’s Cross.